 - Mediocre keyboard performance

 Let’s get back to the good stuff.
 The performance is competitive for the price.
-It has the coffee-lake i5 8300H paired with an Nvidia GTX 1050Ti.
-It’s a good performer in most Triple-A titles at 1080p.
-No complaints here.
+It has the Kaby-lake i5 7300HQ paired with an Nvidia GTX 1050Ti.
+It’s a good performer in most Triple-A titles at 1080p; no complaints here.
 As for battery life, its as you would expect.
-In normal use its 4-5 hours but for continuous gaming don’t expect more than 2-3 hours.
+In normal use, it is 7-8 hours but for continuous gaming don’t expect more than 2-3 hours.

 The HP Omen 15 might be priced a bit higher compared to others on this list.
 But it might be worth your money after you take a glance at the display.
 It’s the best screen out of all the laptops on this list.
 Pair that with great 1080p gaming performance and we’ve got a solid laptop for the third spot.
 Unfortunately, you have to pay for that gorgeous display and that premium makes it much more expensive than other notebooks on this list.